mlswg/mls-protocol/draft-ietf-mls-protocol.md

-Each time a client injects a PSK into a group, the `psk_nonce` of its PreSharedKeyID MUST be set to a fresh random value of length `KDF.Nh`, where `KDF` is the KDF for the ciphersuite of the group into which the PSK is being injected.
+Each time a client injects a PSK into a group, the `psk_nonce` of its PreSharedKeyID MUST be set to a fresh random value of length `KDF.Nh`, where `KDF` is the KDF for the cipher suite of the group into which the PSK is being injected.
 This ensures that even when a PSK is used multiple times, the value used as an input into the key schedule is different each time.